What Is Vulnerability Management?

 When we talk about vulnerability management, vulnerability assessment must necessarily enter into the equation.
 Conversely, the latter could occur independently.
 Vulnerability assessment is part of the vulnerability management process because it's when security issues are identified, classified, and reported.
 This assessment can be carried out either by automated tools (i.e., vulnerability scanning) or humans (usually through penetration testing or ethical hacking); still, there should be a complement between the two.
 Thus, vulnerability assessment is integrated into a cycle where vulnerabilities are also prioritized and treated.

-Although this is not a strict model, these are usually the stages of the vulnerability management cycle:
+Although this is not a strict model, these are usually the vulnerability management process steps:

 Vulnerability identification

 By the way, have you already checked out our free trial?
 Search for vulnerabilities in your apps for free with our automated tools!
-Start your 21-day free trial and discover the benefits of our Continuous Hacking Machine Plan.
+Start your 21-day free trial and discover the benefits of our Continuous Hacking Essential plan.

 Vulnerability evaluation and prioritization